 This award focuses on those Coffee Spots which provide the best environment for sitting outside.
 The Coffee Spot itself doesn’t have to be outside; anything with a decent outside seating area qualifies!

-I have a special place in my heart for small coffee spots and 2015 continued to be full of them.
+I have a special place in my heart for small coffee spots and this year the Coffee Spot continued to be full of them.
 Note that this is all subjective – I did not get my tape measure out at any point!

 It’s not all about the coffee you know (despite what the tag line says).
 What would a cup of coffee be without a decent slice of cake to go with it?
 So, cake plays a major part in the Coffee Spot and this award celebrates the Coffee Spots which excel in the cake department.

 While the Coffee Spot is mostly about places to have coffee, I drink the majority of my coffee at home.
-Previously this award was Best Bean Retailer, but last year I expanded it to include those wonderful people who roast my coffee beans.
+This award recognises those wonderful who roast and sell me my coffee beans.

-So far the Coffee Spot has made it to North America, France and Dublin, with 2015 seeing first ever visits to Washington DC, Chicago, Portland (Maine and Oregon) and Seattle.
+So far the Coffee Spot has made it to North America, France and Dublin, with 2016 seeing first ever visits to Copenhagen, Portugal and China.
 I know it’s not quite the rest of the world, but I’m getting there.
 This award celebrates the best Coffee Spots from outside of the UK.

 For me, a Coffee Spot is as much about atmosphere, layout and overall feel as it is about the coffee.
 This award celebrates those Coffee Spots which there’s a pure joy in just sitting there, soaking it all in.